NATURE OF WORK

 Ability to express ideas clearly and concisely, orally and in writing.

-Skill in the use of a personal computer and related software for report preparation.
+Skill in the use of a personal computer and related software for report preparation, schedule production, budget development, electronic mail and other correspondence as well as for review and commenting on construction documents

 REQUIRED EXPERIENCE AND TRAINING